ifydevops23/DEVOPS-RESUME-PROJECTS/CONTINUOUS INTEGRATION WITH JENKINS SERVER/README.md

 ## STEP 2 – CONFIGURE JENKINS TO RETRIEVE SOURCE CODES FROM GITHUB USING WEBHOOKS.<br>

-In this part, you will learn how to configure a simple Jenkins job/project (these two terms can be used interchangeably). <br>
+In this part, I configured a simple Jenkins job/project (these two terms can be used interchangeably). <br>
 This job will be triggered by GitHub webhooks and will execute a ‘build’ task to retrieve codes from GitHub and store it locally on Jenkins server.<br>

 - Enable webhooks in your GitHub repository settings